Preparing for Deployment

 Power of Attorney

 A power of attorney allows another person to conduct business on your behalf.
-Service members often need to leave a power of attorney or powers of attorneys with their spouse or a designated family member, so they can take care of certain business situations while the service member is away.
+Service members often need to leave a power of attorney or powers of attorney with their spouse or a designated family member or friend, so they can take care of certain business situations while the service member is away.
 There are two types of powers of attorney – a general power of attorney and a specific power of attorney.
 A power of attorney can allow a person you choose to take care of a minor child, make healthcare decisions, sell or purchase a home or car, work with the housing office, or arrange a PCS move.
-If you are in doubt about which kind of power of attorney is needed for your family’s situation, check with your JAG office.
+If you are in doubt about which kind of power of attorney is needed for your family’s situation, check with your Judge Advocate General (JAG) office.

 Family Care Plan

 Service members who are single parents of minor children, or who are responsible for a disabled family member, are required to have a family care plan in place to designate and document a plan for their child’s care, during a service member’s absence.
 Family care plans can also be useful in the case of an emergency while a service member is away.
-Find out more about a formal DoD family care plan.
-An informal family care plan can be developed at home.
+Find out more about Creating a Family Care Plan for Caregivers.
 Make sure your designated caretaker is aware of the plan.

 Discuss your family budget.
+You can access Free Financial Counseling on your military installation.
 Make sure you are aware of all bills that need to be paid each month.
 Be sure the bills and bank accounts have both your name and your spouse’s name in the accounts.
 Know how to access and read a Leave and Earnings Statement (LES) and be aware of any extra pays or allowances that may appear on your LES during a deployment.
 Discuss how any additional deployment dollars may be spent or saved.
 Understanding your family budget and agreeing on money issues will ease some of your stress during a deployment.

 Ensure each adult member in your house has a current will.
-JAG is available to assist family members and service members in creating wills, so contact your local JAG office if you need any help.
+The Legal Assistance Office is available to assist family members and service members in creating wills, so contact your local Legal Assistance Office for help.
+To find the nearest Legal Assistance Office use the Armed Forces Legal Assistance Locator.

 Kids and Deployment